bevyengine/rfcs/rfcs/41-ui-navigation.md

 Menus store a reference to their parent, but that parent is not necessarily their hierarchical parent.
 The parent is just a button in another menu.

 It is inconvenient to have to pre-spawn each button to acquire their `Entity` id just to be able to spawn the menu you'll get to from that button.
-`ui-navigation` uses a proxy component holding both the parent and the menu state info.
+[`bevy-ui-navigation`] uses a proxy component holding both the parent and the menu state info.

 That proxy component is `MenuSeed`, you can initialize it either with the `Name` or `Entity` of the parent focusable of the menu.
 A system will take all `MenuSeed` components and replace them with a `TreeMenu`.

+This also enables front-loading the check of whether the parent focusable `Entity` is indeed a `Focusable`.
+Before turning the `MenuSeed` into a `TreeMenu`, we check that the alleged parent is indeed `Focusable`, and panic otherwise.

+If we couldn't assume parents to be focusable, the focus resolution algorithm would trip.

+This also completely hides the `TreeMenu` component from end-users.
+This allows safely changing internals of the navigation system without breaking user code.

 This introduces a single frame lag on menu spawn, but it improves ergonomics to users.